The Past Is Not Past

 Introduction

-Many people feel affected by emotional patterns they do not fully understand.
+Many people experience emotional patterns they do not fully understand.

 repeating relationship struggles